kaakaww/hawkscan-examples/README.md

 |External|N/A|Query Param|[stackhawk-auth-external-token.yml](configs/authentication/stackhawk-auth-external-token.yml)|
 |External|N/A|Bearer Token|[stackhawk-auth-external-token.yml](configs/authentication/stackhawk-auth-external-token-header.yml)|

+For more information see the related documentation [Authenticated Scanning](https://docs.stackhawk.com/hawkscan/configuration/authenticated-scanning.html)

-### Custom authentication and session management scripts
+### Authentication and session management scripts

 Custom authentication and session management scripts can be used to handle complex authentication and authorization scenarios.
 If a preconfigured authentication and/or authorization style doesn't meet your needs you can replace either with a custom script.